smosgr/triahome/docs/development.md

 This is sufficient for the early V0.1 development phase.

-As the dependency set grows, Tria Home should move towards explicit dependency and version management using:
+The planned next step is to move towards explicit dependency and version management using:

 ```text
 pyproject.toml